danielim/login-talk/PITCHME.md

 - What the team knows best
 - What the framework exceeds at if you only need that particular feature
-- Really, mostly just team preference
+- Really, mostly just team preference, people still use COBOL, Fortran, etc
 ---
 ## Iterate